khulnasoft/integrations-core/dcgm/README.md

 ## Overview

-This check submits metrics exposed by the [NVIDIA DCGM Exporter][16] in Datadog Agent format.
+This check submits metrics exposed by the [NVIDIA DCGM Exporter][16] in Khulnasoft Agent format.
 For more information on NVIDIA Data Center GPU Manager (DCGM), see [NVIDIA DCGM][15].

 ## Setup

 ### Installation

-Starting from Agent release 7.47.0, the DCGM check is included in the [Datadog Agent][1] package.
+Starting from Agent release 7.47.0, the DCGM check is included in the [Khulnasoft Agent][1] package.
 However, you need to spin up the DCGM Exporter container to expose the GPU metrics in order for the Agent to collect this data.
-As the default counters are not sufficient, Datadog recommends using the following DCGM configuration to cover the same ground as the NVML integration in addition to having useful metrics.
+As the default counters are not sufficient, Khulnasoft recommends using the following DCGM configuration to cover the same ground as the NVML integration in addition to having useful metrics.

 ```
 # Format